DHRI-Curriculum/NLTK_DHRI/lessons.md

 text1_tokens = [t.lower() for t in text1 if t.isalpha()]
 ```

+Let's take a breath, because this was a difficulty spike.
+For loops are weird and not super intuitive.
+It usually takes some time for us to get used to them.

+I suggest going back to the loop above, review it, try to understand why all indentations are where they are.

+Feel like you understand it?
+Try deleting it and writing the loop yourself without looking at this guide.

+You can also copy the whole loop to a new jupyter notebook cell and play around with it.
+What happens when you change the order of the commands?
+How about the indentation?
+Don't be afraid to break it.

+If you feel like you are done playing with the loop, time to move to the next section to see the results.

+# Length and unique words

 Great!
 Now `text1_tokens` is a list of all of the tokens in our corpus, with the punctuation removed, and all the words in lowercase.
 Let's check it:

 ```python